 Since 2011, the Fondation d’entreprise Hermès has supported the continuing education programme developed within this socially engaged project dedicated to the transmission of artistic skills.
 The Foundation played a role in the renovation of the school’s building and has also contributed to teachers’ salaries and bursaries for students.
 In a sign of the strong links forged at the school, former students return to give introductory classes in contemporary dance to the next intake.

-In 2018, the students in continuing education are reinterpreting May B by Maguy Marin.
-As a young dancer, in 1981, Lia Rodrigues participated in the original version of May B before returning to her native Brazil.
-The piece is based on the decrypting of gestures that range from the subtle to the more essential and expressive, and emerges as a particularly sensitive vehicle for transmission between young dancers, amateurs and professionals.
+In 2018, the students in continuing education reinterpreted May B by Maguy Marin.
+As a young dancer, Lia Rodrigues participated in the original version of May B in 1981 before returning to her native Brazil.
+The piece is based on demystifying gestures that range from the subtle to the more essential and expressive, and emerges as a particularly sensitive vehicle for transmission between young dancers, amateurs and professionals.

-In 2018, as part of its New Settings programme, the Foundation also supports the production and presentation of a new piece by Lia Rodrigues in Paris.
-The current political situation in Brazil played a decisive role in the creative process of this work, entitled Fúria, in which ten dancers translate a sense of urgency to the stage.
+Also in 2018, as part of its New Settings programme, the Foundation supported the production and presentation of a new piece by Lia Rodrigues in Paris.
+The political situation in Brazil played a decisive role in the creative process of this work, entitled Fúria, where the ten dancers translate a sense of to the stage.